 Muir Syed Law Professional Corporation uses various safeguards to ensure that your personal information is protected against loss, theft, misuse, unauthorized access, disclosure, copying or alteration.
 These include: security of the physical premises; professional obligations; security software and firewalls to prevent unauthorized computer access or “hacking”; and internal passwords that restrict access to electronic files.

 Access to your Personal Information

 You have a right to challenge the accuracy and completeness of your personal information and to have it amended, as appropriate.
 You also have a right to request access to your personal information and receive an accounting of how that information has been used and disclosed, subject to certain exceptions prescribed by law.
 For example, if the requested information would reveal personal information about another individual, your request for access may be limited or denied.
 If your request for access is denied, Clement Syed Law Professional Corporation will notify you in writing of the reason for the denial.

-Clement Syed Law Professional Corporation will respond to inquiries about the firm's policies and practices relating to its handling of your personal information.
-Inquiries should be directed to Clement Syed Law Professional Corporation's Privacy Contact using the contact information below.
-Clement Syed Law Professional Corporation will investigate all complaints and will respond within 30 days of receipt of a written inquiry.
-If the complaint is found to be justified, Clement Syed Law Professional Corporation will take appropriate measures to resolve it, including, if necessary, amending this Policy and its procedures.
+Muir Syed Law Professional Corporation will respond to inquiries about the firm's policies and practices relating to its handling of your personal information.
+Inquiries should be directed to Muir Syed Law Professional Corporation's Privacy Contact using the contact information below.
+Muir Syed Law Professional Corporation will investigate all complaints and will respond within 30 days of receipt of a written inquiry.
+If the complaint is found to be justified, Muir Syed Law Professional Corporation will take appropriate measures to resolve it, including, if necessary, amending this Policy and its procedures.